 - S.T.A.L.K.E.R. has similar issues — with every single humanoid enemy dropping firearms and ammunition, as well as most dropping food, medicine, and bandages, there weren't many reasons to visit shops other than to upgrade or replace armor.
 The Vendor Trash and high mission rewards didn't help things, nor did the grand total of three traders with the slightest potential for anything useful.

-- A particular part of this is that one of the negative Multiple Endings overrides all the others if you reach the end with enough money; a lot of people didn't even realise there were other bad endings you could get.
+- One the negative Multiple Endings overrides all the others if you reach the end with enough money; a lot of people didn't even realize there were other bad endings you could get.

 - Most people play it with mods installed, many of which make the traders charge you much more and pay you much less as well as having to pay money for maintenance of your equipment and making items like extra ammo and med supplies not only much more valuable, but also a hell of a lot rarer.
 Play Oblivion Lost or similar mods on hard mode and you may find yourself struggling not to go broke.